 Something that can be devastating for many beekeepers is when their queen bee isn’t laying eggs.
 It can massively reduce the rate of reproduction and honey products, meaning it isn’t a good situation for either the hive or the beekeeper.
 But why isn’t your queen bee laying eggs, and what can you do?

-Typically, most queen bees only live for a few weeks laying eggs.
+Typically, most queen bees only live for a few years at most laying eggs.
 When the worker bees decide she isn’t laying enough, they’ll replace her with a new queen that will.
 However, you can make your queen bee stimulate egg-laying by offering her 1 to 1 sugar syrup.
 This will mimic nectar flow and increase the chances of the queen laying eggs.

 After reading the above, you can quickly understand why your queen bee isn’t laying eggs.
 This can be frustrating, to say the least.
 However, you’re able to stimulate nectar flow by using 1 to 1 sugar syrup, which can enhance reproduction possibilities.

 Why is my queen bee not laying eggs?

 The simple fact to remember is that, although queens are capable of living for around 5-7 years, their egg laying ability often declines within a few years.
 This queen will quickly be replaced with one that is more productive.
 Most of the time, if your queen stops laying, it may just be a case of waiting for a new queen to appear.
 Despite the name, the queen is definitely not in charge of the hive; the workers are.
 If she isn’t performing well, they’ll get rid of her as soon as they can.

 That said, there are other reasons your queen might not be laying eggs.
 A simple lack of nectar flow into the hive can seriously disrupt egg-laying for obvious reasons.
 Without enough nutrient supply, the queen can’t produce eggs to lay in the first place.
 As I said, then, with 1 to 1 syrup, you can sort this out pretty quickly.